 - Office of the Assembly-member Patrick O’Donnell

-CSBA President Xilonin Cruz-Gonzalez is conducting a press tour of dozens of California and national media outlets.
+CSBA President Xilonin Cruz-Gonzalez and staff are conducting a press tour of dozens of California and national media outlets.
 The press tour is the latest phase of CSBA’s multipronged effort to ensure the school board member perspective is included in discussions about reopening schools safely and effectively.
 In her remarks, Cruz-Gonzalez stresses that better coordination is needed between state leaders and local educational agencies and significant security, policy, and funding concerns must be met before a statewide return to on-campus instruction.

 Please see below for clips from completed interviews and upcoming appearances.